eclipse-tractusx/traceability-foss/docs/user-guide.md

 ## Dashboard

-The PartChain dashboard is the main entrance of the application.
+The Trace-FOSS dashboard is the main entrance of the application.
 It provides an overview of the company's parts:
 1. Total of company's parts;
 1. Total of parts with quality alerts / investigations;
 1. Latest received quality alerts / investigations;
 1. Percentage of each quality alert type;
 1. Evolution of quality alerts over time;
-1. Number of parts per country registered in PartChain (withing network)
+1. Number of parts per country registered in Trace-FOSS (withing network)

 <img src="images/PC_Dashboard.png" height="60%" width="60%"/>